Nate Boyer: Professional career

 Boyer was not invited to the NFL Scouting Combine, although he attended Texas' Pro Day on March 24, 2015.
 Boyer later attended the San Francisco 49ers' Pro Day on April 17, 2015.

 After going undrafted in the 2015 NFL draft, Boyer signed a free agent contract with the Seattle Seahawks on May 2, 2015.
 He was involved in three plays in the Seahawks' first preseason game against the Denver Broncos, and recorded a tackle.
 He was released by the Seahawks on August 18, 2015 to make room for quarterback Jake Waters.

 During the Seahawks' 2016 preseason, as Colin Kaepernick had been sitting during the National Anthem, Boyer advised Kaepernick that, if he could not stand for the flag, then taking the knee would be more respectful than sitting.
+Per a new NBC interview with Kaepernick, it appears that he and Eric Reid had discussed the idea of kneeling rather than sitting for the National Anthem before talking with Boyer.